 The next level of jewellery would be the silver based bijouterie.
 It is important to remember that silver jewellery has in and of itself several levels as well.
 The most famous nowadays would be the Sterling Silver jewellery which consists of 92.5% of pure silver and 7.5% of other alloys allowing the metal to be stronger and a bit less prone to oxidation.
 Mostly mass produced as well, this noble material can be found easily in a variety of qualities.

-From Tiffany & Co´s shop to Khao Sarn Road, you will be able to find whatever strikes your fancy while remaining on a more conservative budget than the higher grade gold
+From Tiffany & Co´s shop to local shops, you will be able to find whatever strikes your fancy while remaining on a more conservative budget than the higher grade gold